4A9EBB44/go/README.md

-# Golang official Gobook demo with exercise changes.
+# Golang Official Gobook Demos with Exercise Changes
 # The Go Programming Language

 This repository provides the downloadable example programs